 - ¾ teaspoon salt

-- ½ teaspoon cayenne pepper powder (or crushed red pepper flakes)
+- ½ teaspoon ground cayenne pepper, or crushed red pepper flakes

 - ½ teaspoon ground turmeric